joinpursuit/React-YouTube-Project-Prompt/Deploying_a_React_App_Frontend_to_Netlify.md

 Choose "Create & configure a new site".
 You can use your arrow keys to cycle through the options and press enter to make your selection.

-When asked with directory type "build" (without the quotes).
+When asked with directory type `build`.
 This will give a sample URL to check your site.
 When you're ready to deploy to production run: `netlify deploy —prod`

 Again type "build" when asked which directory.